Xkonti/file-api/README.md

 ### List files and directories in a directory

-You can list files and/or directories by using the `/list` endpoint with the following parameters:
+You can list files and/or directories by using the `GET /list` endpoint with the following parameters:

-- `path` - the path of the directory to list (remember to encode it)
+- `path` - the path of the directory to list (remember to url-encode it)
 - `dirs` - whether to include directories or not (default: `false`).
 If directories are listed their contents will be nested.
 - `depth` - how deep to list directories.
 The default `1` will list only files and directories within the specified directory - no contents of subdirectories will be listed.